 This appendix sets out the assumed population generation rates per dwelling for Oxfordshire.
-The average occupancy rate per dwelling for the whole of Oxfordshire is 2.49 This assumes that an average development would contain 15% one bed dwellings, 30% two bed dwellings, 40% three bed dwellings, and 15% four bed dwellings.(Source: SHMA 2014).
+Based on figures derived from OCC's Survey of New Housing (2008) and the 2014 SHMA mix, the average occupancy rate per dwelling for the whole of Oxfordshire is 2.49.
+This assumes that an average development would contain 15% one bed dwellings, 30% two bed dwellings, 40% three bed dwellings, and 15% four bed dwellings.(Source: SHMA 2014).